 At December 31, 2003, the Company owed Summit Financial Relations, Inc. ("Summit") \$18,111 for professional fees and other administrative expenses it paid on our behalf.
 During the year ended December 31, 2004, Summit paid expenses totaling \$4,187 on the Company's behalf.
 On May 13, 2004, the Company issued 400,000 shares of common stock to Summit Financial Relations, Inc. ("Summit"), valued at \$10,000 (\$.025 per share), as repayment for expenses paid by Summit on behalf of the Company.
 David Olson, who was then our President, Treasurer and one of our directors, is also Summit's President, director and sole stockholder.
 As of December 31, 2004, we owed Summit \$12,298.
 During the six months ended June 30, 2005, Summit paid an additional \$1,007 in expenses on our behalf.
-On February 4, 2005, the Company repaid Summit \$7,000 and on June 28, 2005 the Company issued Summit 209,180 shares of common stock as full repayment of all amounts stated above.
+On February 4, 2005, the Company repaid Summit \$7,000 and on June 28, 200 5 the Company issued Summit 209,180 shares of common stock as full repayment of all amounts stated above.
 The shares issued to Summit were valued at \$.03 per share, or \$6,275, based on contemporaneous common stock sales to unrelated third parties.
-Summit has contributed the use of office space and administrative support (including reception, secretarial and bookkeeping services) to us for the fiscal year 2004 and the potion of fiscal year 2005 preceding the merger with ZIOPHARM, Inc. The office space and administrative support contributed by Summit has a fair market value of approximately \$500 and \$1,000 per month, respectively.
-The Company recognized expenses for rent and administrative support based on fair market value.
-Any period in which the amount paid to Summit for office space and administrative support was below the fair market value, the remaining balance was considered contributed by Summit and recorded as a credit to additional paid-in capital in our financial statements.
+Summit has contributed the use of office space and administrative support (including reception, secretarial and bookkeeping services) to us for the fiscal year 2004 and the potion of fiscal year 2005 preceding the merger with ZIOPHARM, Inc. The office space and administrative support based on fair market value.
+Any period in which the amount paid to Summit for office space and administrative support based on fair market value, the remaining balance was considered contributed by Summit and recorded as a credit to additional paid-in capital in our financial statements.
 On December 10, 2004, we entered into a consulting services fee agreement under which Summit provided certain services to us including, but not limited to, consultation related to mergers and acquisitions, reorganizations and divestitures.
 Pursuant to the agreement, Summit lent us funds and helped us raise funds at no extra cost.
-Under the terms of the agreement, we paid Summit a one-time fee of \$106,697.90 in connection with the closing of the Merger.
+Under the terms of the agreement, we p